-Student applying for admission to a graduate program in piano, collaborative piano, voice, strings (violin, viola, cello, double bass) or conducting are required to submit a screening video by the application deadline, December 1st.
+Student applying for admission to a graduate program in piano, conducting, collaborative piano, voice, strings (violin, viola, cello, double bass) or conducting are required to submit a screening video by the application deadline, December 1st.
 Applicants must pass the screening round in order to be invited to a live audition.

 Screening Submission Guidlines

 - Videos must be submitted via the Screening Video Submission Form* by December 1st.

 - Screening videos must be made within past 12 months and adhere to the instrumental repertoire requirements outlined below.
 Applicants may use the same selections again for the live audition, provided the selections meet the audition repertoire requirements.

 - Each selection must be performed from beginning to end in one take.
 No editing is permitted.

 - Videos should be submitted as online videos using YouTube, Vimeo, or another online video platform that does not require downloading to view.
 Password-protected videos will not be considered.
 We recommend ensuring your videos are unlisted with the comments turned off.
 Applicants are responsible for the playability of the screening video and accuracy of the URL address.

 *International students applying from countries with high internet censorship are permitted and advised to submit a DVD copy of their recorded audition in lieu of an online video.
 The clearly labeled DVD must arrive at the following address no later than the application deadline: Music Admissions Office, 200A Ferguson Hall, 2106 4th Street S, Minneapolis MN 55455, USA.
 See more information for international School of Music applicants.

 Preliminary recordings for all applicants should include the following repertoire, all performed from memory:

 - At least one movement of a classical sonata by Haydn, Mozart, or Beethoven